ramonaharrison/nyt-android-workshop/intro-to-android-development.md

 ---

 # Remote Participants
-- Remote working groups
 - Ask questions!
+(We'll keep :eyes: on Slack)
-- We'll stay dialed in from 4 - 5 pm
+- We'll dial in for the office hours 4 - 5 pm

 ---